 Without a distinct flavor, what makes bird’s nest soup so coveted and interesting?
 The answer is its unique health benefits.

 Since its inception into the repertoire of Chinese cuisine, it has been embraced by traditional Chinese medicine for its powerful health benefits, possessing properties ranging from boosting virility to promoting cell growth.
 In recent years, several scientific studies have examined the health benefits of bird saliva.

 Researchers have found the following health components in bird’s nests:

 - Water-soluble protein

 - Amino acids that promote growth and body development

-The main nutrient in a saliva nest is a type of water-soluble protein that stimulates cell division and muscle repair, two key components to healing.
+The main nutrient in edible bird’s nests is a water-soluble protein that stimulates cell division and muscle repair, two key components to healing.
 A typical bird’s nest contains large amounts of protein (45-55% by weight) and these proteins contain bioactive molecules that also boost the immune system, protecting the body against diseases.

 Finding the Right Bird's Nests

 Bird’s nests come in various grades and color – red, yellow, and white.
 The most prized and rare is red, known in Chinese as the “blood-red bird’s nest".
 A common misconception is that red bird’s nest is made from swiftlet blood.
 This is false.
 Bird’s nests turn “blood red” due to the bird’s diet containing more minerals and specific nutrients that turn the saliva red.